jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 	- three carboys of algae, one species in each
 	- autoclaved 4000 mL of 20 psu and 28 psu saltwater
 - plans:
+	- isochrysis carboy
-	- will add more 28 psu saltwater to isochrysis carboy
+		- add 1 L of 28 psu saltwater
+	- tetraselmis carboy
-	- will add more 28 psu saltwater to tetraselmis carboy
+		- add 1 L of 28 psu saltwater
-		- will add more tetraselmis stock to tetraselmis carboy
+		- add more tetraselmis stock to tetraselmis carboy
+	- chaetoceros carboy
-	- will add more 20 psu saltwater to chaetoceros carboy
+		- add 2 L of 20 psu saltwater
+	- chaetoceros stock
-	- will add more 20 psu saltwater to chaetoceros stock
+		- add more of 20 psu saltwater